tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

         bodies = .... // Create system of bodies
         earth_ephemeris = bodies.get('Earth').ephemeris

-On this page, we provide an overview of the different types of environment models for which you can defined settings, along with links to submodules of ``environment_setup`` in the `API documentation <https://py.api.tudat.space/en/latest/environment_setup.html>`_, where a comprehensive list of all environment model settings can be found.
+Below, we provide an overview of the different types of environment models for which you can define settings, along with links to submodules of ``environment_setup`` in the `API documentation <https://py.api.tudat.space/en/latest/environment_setup.html>`_, where a comprehensive list of all environment model settings can be found.
 In addition, we list how to extract the resulting environment model from the ``Body`` objects

 .. _available_environment_models: